ARTIFICIAL BOTANY

 PROCESS

-The illustrations collected from digital archives have become the learning material for a particular machine learning system called GAN (Generative Adversarial Network), which through a training phase is able to recreate new artificial images with morphological elements extremely similar to the images of inspiration but with details and features that seem to bring out a real human representation.
-The machine in this sense re-elaborates the content by creating a new language, capturing the information and artistic qualities of man and nature.
+The creative process at the foundation of Artificial Botany is based on a particular machine learning system called GAN (Generative Adversarial Network).
+Through a training phase using botanical illustrations, the system is able to recreate new artificial images with morphological elements extremely similar to the initial figures: not an exact copy of the original image, but a reinterpretation of it.
+The machine re-elaborates the content by creating a new language, capturing the information and artistic qualities of man and nature.

-The first network is called a generator and its job is to generate data from a random distribution.
-These data are then conducted to the second network, the discriminator, who on the basis of the data acquired during the learning phase, learns to decide whether the distribution of the generator data is close enough to what the discriminator knows as the original data.
-If the value obtained does not meet the requirements, the process will be repeated until the result is obtained.
-GANs typically run unsupervised, teaching itself how to mimic any given distribution of data, which means that once trained they are able to replicate novel content starting from a specific dataset.
+GANs are made up of two networks that are in competition with one another in a zero-sum game framework: the first network is called a generator and its job is to generate data from a random distribution.
+These data are then conducted to the second network, the discriminator: on the basis of the data acquired during the learning phase, it learns to decide whether the distribution of the generator data is close enough to what the discriminator knows as the original data.
+If the value generated does not meet the requirements, the process will be repeated until the result is obtained.
+GANs typically run unsupervised, teaching themselves how to mimic any given distribution of data - meaning that once trained they are able to replicate novel content starting from a specific dataset.

-In an unconditioned generative model, there is no direct control on the model and the data being generated.
+In an unconditioned generative model, there is no direct control over the model and the data being generated.
 However, by conditioning the model on additional information it is possible to direct the data generation process.
-Such conditioning could be based on class labels, on some part of data for painting like, or even on data from different modalities.
+Such conditioning could be based on class labels, on some part of data for painting-like features, or even on data from different modalities.

-We further developed the process by integrating the concept of transfer learning to the previously trained models.
-Practically, it consists on reusing or transferring information from previously learned tasks for the learning of new tasks as the potential to significantly improve the efficiency of the network.
-In this case, we started from the trained model used for the creation of the synthetic botanical illustrations and we started a new training process with a new dataset composed of images of forests and leaves.
+After these first generations, we further developed the process by integrating the concept of transfer learning to the models we had previously trained.
+Practically, it consists of significantly improving the efficiency of the network through reusing information gained from already assimilated tasks.
+In this case, we started from the model already trained and employed it for the creation of the synthetic botanical illustrations: we then started a second training process with a new dataset composed of images of forests and leaves.